Amirulmuuminin/setup-mason-for-termux/README.md

 # setup-mason-for-termux
 A bash script to set up packages for Neovim Mason in Termux.
-This script solves the 'current platform not supported' error when installing packages with Mason, specifically in Termux.
+This script solves 'failed to install lua_ls' in termux nvim and the 'current platform not supported' error when installing packages with Mason, specifically in Termux.

 ## How to Use